Dora Factory (new) (DORA) Price Tops $0.16 on Exchanges

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

 Dora Factory (new)’s total supply is 1,000,000,000 tokens and its circulating supply is 537,277,116 tokens.
-The official website for Dora Factory (new) is dorafactory.org.
+Dora Factory (new)’s official website is dorafactory.org.
 Dora Factory (new)’s official Twitter account is @dorafactory.
 The official message board for Dora Factory (new) is dorafactory.medium.com.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dora Factory (new) directly using US dollars.
-Investors seeking to trade Dora Factory (new) should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Dora Factory (new) directly using U.S. dollars.
+Investors seeking to acquire Dora Factory (new) should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dora Factory (new) using one of the aforementioned exchanges.

 Receive News & Updates for Dora Factory (new) Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dora Factory (new) and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.